-Vanilla Paste & Extract– Trust me and find yourself a bottle of vanilla bean paste.
+Vanilla Paste AND Extract– Trust me and find yourself a jar of vanilla bean paste.
 It’s magical stuff.
-Packed with vanilla flavor that can’t be compared to traditional extract.
+Packed with vanilla flavor that can’t be compared to traditional extract on it’s own.
 Not only is the flavor better, it also has those beautiful little flecks from the inside of a vanilla bean.
-The taste is divine and the presentation is impressive.
-I find mine on Amazon.
-You will use both paste and extract in this recipe.
+They add something special and the presentation is so pretty.
 This is what takes these scones from basic to bakery style in the most effortless way.

-Almond Extract– This is easily found at any local grocery store.
-We only add a touch, not enough to taste like almonds.
+Almond Extract– We only add a touch, not enough to taste like almonds.
 Just enough to round off the flavors and give it a little pop of something special.

-Butter- I will always say that the real deal is the way to go.
+Cold Butter- I will always say that the real deal is the way to go.
 No margarine here.
-Don’t be tricked by these simple scones, these are a real treat.
 You need the butter fat to create those subtle flakes in the dough.
 You can use unsalted or salted.
-If you use salted just reduce or keep the salt out of the recipe.
-Whichever you prefer.
-The butter will also need to be very cold to create the right texture.
+If you use salted just reduce or keep the salt out of the recipe altogether.
+Whichever you prefer, but in my experience a little salt is needed in desserts.

 Half & Half– I use half & half in a lot of my baking.
-We keep it on hand for coffee and it works fabulously in these scones.
+We keep it on hand for coffee so its what I used, it works fabulously in these scones.
 Heavy cream is more traditional, and you can substitute it in an equal amount for a great result if you prefer.

 Sheet Pan– You’ll need a pan big enough to cut 8 pieces and spread them out so they can chill in the fridge before baking.
-The one I use is from a restaurant supply store but, I recommend an aluminum half-sheet pan.
+I recommend an aluminum half-sheet pan.

 Parchment Paper– Line your sheet pan with parchment paper to prevent your scones from sticking.
 It also protects against burning especially if you are using a dark non-stick pan.
 As an extra precaution, I spray the paper with non-stick spray just to make sure it’s easier to remove the scones.

-Cooling Racks– After they bake, I place them on a cooling rack on top of paper towels.
+Cooling Racks– After they bake, I place them on a cooling rack on top of more parchment paper.
 This is the best way to prep them for icing.
 When you drizzle or pour the icing on, it gives the scones some protection from sticking to the surface they are sitting on.
-The icing falls through the grates and does not pool at the bottom of your scone.
+The icing falls through the grates and does not pool at the bottom of your scones.
 I like to let the icing harden a little bit before serving and the rack is the perfect place to let them sit.

 Looking for some more breakfast ideas?

-If you try these scones or any of my other recipes tag me on Instagram @joymakersandco, I’d love to see what you make!
+If you try these Bakery Style Vanilla Bean Scones or any of my other recipes tag me on Instagram @joymakersandco, I’d love to see what you make!